celer/hopjs/README.md

 ## Working with files

 Working with files is pretty simple!
-To send files we can simply tell HopJS how to send the file, either as a raw file, or as an attachmet.
+To send files we can simply tell HopJS how to send the file, either as a raw file, or as an attachment.
 We can also allow uploads using the .demandFile or the .optionalFile

 ```javascript